Our role

 Equity, diversity and inclusion in science

-This is a major focus for 2019–2021, addressed by a collection of intern projects – including two that will be Tairāwhiti-based.
 In 2019, we facilitated a series of hui focused on increasing Māori – and especially Māori rangatahi – participation in STEAM.
-This culminated in a special hui with Hon Dr Megan Woods, Minister of Research, Science and Innovation.
+This culminated in a special hui with Hon Dr Megan Woods, then Minister of Research, Science and Innovation.

 5G

-In 2019, we provided accessible information for the public at the request of the Prime Minister and Hon Kris Faafoi, Minister of Broadcasting, Communications and Digital Media.
+In 2019, we provided accessible information for the public at the request of the Prime Minister and Hon Kris Faafoi, then Minister of Broadcasting, Communications and Digital Media.

 Climate change